 - Willfully fail to perform a legal duty to remove or eliminate a public nuisance

-- Maintain, permit, or allow a public nuisance to continue to exist on property that a person owns or controls
+- Maintain, permit, or allow a public nuisance to continue to exist on the property that a person owns or controls

 A feature of California law is that not only the person creating a hoard may be criminally liable for creating a public nuisance, but another party may be as well.
 In a rental situation, the property owner or landlord potentially could face criminal prosecution for public nuisance because of the action (or inaction) of a hoarding tenant.

 Ordinances in Los Angeles governing public nuisance are similar to those found in nearly all cities in Southern California.
-Thus, the Los Angeles ordinance provisions are utilized to illustrate how hoarding can reach the level of a being classified as a public nuisance.
+Thus, the Los Angeles ordinance provisions are utilized to illustrate how hoarding can reach the level of being classified as a public nuisance.

 Municipal ordinances generally define “public nuisance” as anything that is: